Categories > Books > Harry Potter > A Horcrux’s Fate

 “RON, GET YOUR MUM!”
 Hermione’s voice was sharp with panic.
 “NOW!”

 Harry barely heard her.
-A high-pitched ringing filled his ears and smothered every other sound in the room.
-The world was sliding in and out of focus, the edges flickering, shivering, like his vision was about to collapse in on itself.
+A high-pitched ringing filled his ears and smothered all other sound in the room.
+The world was sliding in and out of focus, the edges flickering, shivering, as if his vision was about to collapse in on itself.

-He couldn’t feel anything now except pain.
+Pain was all he could feel right then.
 His whole body was burning inside, and every breath felt like a fight.
 His magic roared under his skin, wild and feral, threatening to burst out of him in great, uncontrolled waves.

 His chest tightened again, sharp and shallow.